mickoissicko/githelper/README.md

 ## Info
 Contents of 'cfg/pref.yml' should look like this:
 ```
-# By default, both flags are set to True
+# By default, some flags are true/false
 MakeFiles: True
 Cleanup: True
+AutoPush: Off
+# The AutoPush flag pushes the changes automatically in the end
+#
 # Change the value of MakeFiles to false if:
 # You do not want the program to automatically make 'commit' and 'addfiles' files
 # Change it to true if you do want that behaviour